-The implementation of LLM-based agents in software development has various implications.
-These agents can reduce development time and assist practitioners in their software development tasks, enabling developers to focus on more complex and creative aspects of their projects.
+The implementation of LLM-based agents in software development demonstrated their capacity to autonomously generate functional, modular, and code for large-scale systems.
+The results show that these agents can manage coding tasks through collaboration and iterative refinement, producing code that aligns with predefined design and performance objectives.
+Several researchers have explored the use of multi-agent systems for code generation.
+For instance, LLM-based AI agent systems such as AgentCoder \cite{huang2023agentcoder}, SWE-Agent \cite{yang2024swe}, MetaGPT \cite{hong2023metagpt}, and similar frameworks utilize multi-agent collaboration to generate code.
+However, these existing systems primarily focus on generating isolated functions or small code snippets.
+In contrast, our proposed LLM-based AI agent system focuses on multi-file and project-oriented code generation, rather than only individual function generation. \textbf{ Implications}: For practitioners, the use of LLM-based agents can reduce development time and assist in software development tasks, allowing them to focus on the more complex and creative aspects of their projects.
 This can lead to increased productivity and efficiency within development teams.
-Additionally, the ability to autonomously generate code can lead to cost savings, as projects are completed more efficiently and with fewer resources \cite{hong2023metagpt}.
-This development also contributes to academia by enhancing the capabilities and efficiency of AI-driven software development.
-For instance, the ethical and social implications of deploying LLM-based agents in software development present important research opportunities, such as studying the impact on the workforce, data privacy concerns, and potential biases in AI-generated code \cite{li2024personal}.
-However, certain challenges and risks must be considered by researchers and practitioners.
+Additionally, the ability to generate code autonomously can result in cost savings, as projects are completed more efficiently and with fewer resources \cite{hong2023metagpt}.
+From an academic and research perspective, this advancement enhances the understanding of AI-driven software development by improving the capabilities and efficiency of autonomous code generation.
+Furthermore, LLM-based agents create opportunities for future research, such as examining their impact on the SE workforce, studying the implications of AI-generated code, and developing frameworks to ensure transparency, accountability, and reliability in AI-assisted programming systems.

-Firstly, the capabilities of LLM-based agents in software development might be overestimated.
-As Qian \textit{et al}. \cite{qian2023communicative} mentioned, LLM-based agents improve development quality but often implement basic logic, leading to low information density.
-Without clear, detailed project input descriptions, agents struggle to understand task requirements.
-For instance, when provided with general guidelines for developing a Tic-Tac-Toe game, agents often produce basic implementations.
-Similarly, in information management systems, these agents might utilize static key-value pairs instead of integrating with external databases.
-Consequently, it is important to offer more detailed and precise software requirements or input descriptions.
-At present, these AI technologies are more appropriate for prototype systems rather than real-world applications.

-Secondly, automating the evaluation of general-purpose software is significantly more complex than traditional function-level code generation.
-Although some efforts, like those focusing on Human Revision Cost \cite{hong2023metagpt}, have been made, manual verification remains impractical for large datasets.
-Our paper focuses on consistency and overall quality.
-However, future research should also consider additional factors such as functionality, robustness, safety, and user-friendliness.